 >> Also Read: Best Pastor Appreciation Ideas

 Actually there is a wonderful prayer pattern repeated frequently throughout the Bible and that is when God’s people actually review all the blessings of God in the prayer.
 They do so by listing back to Him all that they have seen him do.
 Hebrews 11 is the best example of this.

 There is an old hymn called “Count Your Blessings”, that says,

 “Count your blessings, name them one by one,

 count your many blessings see what God has done”.

-A prayer given at an anniversary celebration would be a time to count the blessings of the past years being celebrated.
+A prayer given at an anniversary celebration would be a time to count the blessings of the past year.
 But to start naming specific individuals at this point might lead to a very long prayer or the unfortunate likelihood of leaving someone out.

 It’s best to save naming individuals for a different time of the celebration.
 For example;